• SearchSearch

 Essential Tips for a Caribbean Family Vacation

 Virtually every Caribbean island is family-friendly, albeit in different ways.
-Some have lots of all-inclusive resorts that cater to kids; the draw for others lies in calm, shallow water and ultrasoft sand.
+Some have lots of all-inclusive resorts that cater to kids; the draw for others lies in calm, shallow water and ultra-soft sand.
 The tricky part is sorting through all the options and deciding which one suits you best.

-As a lifelong beach fanatic and seasoned Caribbean traveler, here’s my need-to-know advice about choosing the right island … and understanding what to expect when you get there.
+As a lifelong beach fanatic and seasoned Caribbean traveler, here’s my need-to-know advice about choosing the right island and understanding what to expect when you get there.

-Top Caribbean Vacation Tips for Families
+Top Caribbean Family Vacation Tips

 Picture your ideal beachscape.
 When my husband and I honeymooned on St. Lucia, he was startled by the brownish gray beaches and deep blue sea.
 Like a lot of people, he assumed that everywhere in the Caribbean has sugar-white sand lapped by crystalline water.
 Not so!

 As a rule of thumb, volcanic islands (such as St. Lucia, the U.S./British Virgin Islands, Jamaica, St. Kitts and Nevis) have dramatic peaks and valleys quilted with greenery, fringed by coarse, deeply colored sand.
-They also tend to be rainier — hence why all that foliage stays so lush.
+They also tend to be rainier, hence why all that foliage stays so lush.
 Coral islands (including Anguilla, Barbados, Turks & Caicos, Aruba and the Caymans) have pale, powdery beaches and calm turquoise water.
 They’re usually flat and scrubby.
-Both types are appealing; it comes down to personal preference.
+Both types are appealing; it just comes down to personal preference.

-If you’re seeking something more idyllic, opt for the sleepy Grenadines, Anguilla, Vieques (Puerto Rico), Nevis, the Bahamas’ Out Islands, or the BVIs.
+If you’re seeking something more idyllic, opt for the sleepy Grenadines, Anguilla, Grenada, Vieques (Puerto Rico), Nevis, the Bahamas’ Out Islands or the BVIs.
 Private islands, e.g. Parrot Cay in Turks & Caicos, offer the ultimate in seclusion.
 Just bear in mind that you’ll also be farther from medical services and other infrastructure.

 Consider renting a villa.
 The Caribbean is expensive and sticker shock is common at top-shelf resorts.
 I’m a big fan of villa rentals to keep costs in line.
 Not only will you have more space and privacy, but the rates on some islands, such as Jamaica and St. Lucia, typically include a housekeeper and/or chef.
+What you won’t always find: air conditioning, reliable Wifi, kid-safe swimming pools.
+Our Ciao Bambino Travel Advisors work with a list of preferred rental providers, and we can book a vetted property that suits your needs.

 TIP: Many people request a villa right on the water, but I think it’s ideal to stay higher up if you don’t mind a short trek to the beach.
 The views are prettier, and you’ll catch cooling breezes that can offset the lack of A/C.